Savadkuh County: Economy

-The languages spoken in Savadkuh are Mazandarani and Persian, for the major part; and Mazandarani and Persian for the inhabitants of the villages.

 Natural attractions

 The most important natural attractions of Savadkuh are: Ŝur Mast lake, near a village by the same name, Gazu waterfall in Lafur hamlet, waterfalls of Shirga and Gaduk, the mountains of Arfa Kuh, Sangar and Qadamgah, in Rassto Pei hamlet and Shervin mountain in Valu Pei hamlet; and Alasht city.

 Historical sites and landmarks

 Veresk Bridge

 The Veresk Bridge is a masonry arch bridge in northern Iran.
-It was constructed mostly by Austrians before World War II by leadership of an engineer named Walter Aigner, constructed during the reign of Reza Shah.
+It was constructed mostly by Austrians before World War II and during the reign of Reza Shah under the leadership of an engineer named Walter Aigner.
 It is located in the Veresk district of Savadkuh County, in Mazandaran province.

 During World War II, it was known as the Pol-e Piroozi ("The bridge of victory").
 The bridge stands 110 m tall and its arch measures 66 m long.
 The bridge serves the Trans-Iranian Railway network in Northern Iran.

 The Veresk bridge connects the railway between Tehran and the Caspian Sea region.
 It is located in Mazandaran Veresk district of Savadkuh, 85 kilometers south of Ghaemshahr and connects two of the mountains in the Abbas Abad region.
 The bridge is one of the masterpieces of the Danish engineering firm Kampsax, (consisting of Danish, German and Austrian engineers) serving the Trans-Iranian Railway network in Northern Iran.
 The construction of this bridge included craftsmen of many nationalities, including many Italian.
 The Master Carpenter for the construction of the lumber concrete forms was Giacomo Di Marco, from the Friuli region of Italy, and detailed in the book he authored.
 It has been said after finishing the bridge, people had a fear that the train wouldn't be able to pass the narrow bridge and that it would break.
 As a result, the engineer and his family stood under it when the first train passed the bridge (local accounts claim that Reza Shah had asked them to do so anyway).